UnityOfFairfax/selenium-wiki/Ruby-Bindings.md

 ## Safari

-As of 3.0, the only supported safari driver is the one [maintained by Apple](https://webkit.org/blog/6900/webdriver-support-in-safari-10/).
+As of 3.0, the only supported Safari driver is the one [maintained by Apple](https://webkit.org/blog/6900/webdriver-support-in-safari-10/).
 It requires Safari 10 or greater; support for earlier versions of Safari has been removed.

 ```ruby
 driver = Selenium::WebDriver.for :safari